“Happiness is not the absence of problems, it’s the ability to deal with them.”

 It might take awhile for you to remember them, but they’re there.

 Remember them.
 Praise them to your children.
 Let your children hear you talk positively about the other parent.
-Not only will it help them, but it will help you dull your anger a little.
+Not only will it help them, but it will help you dull and control your anger a little.